 Dry eye syndrome

-Dry eye is the restricted ability’s to produce tears.
+Dry eye is a limited ability to produce tears.
 Tears are important for keeping your Frenchie’s eyes healthy.
-Your French Bulldogs cornea is especially dependent on the ability to produce tears as a film for protection, offering lubrication, moisture and sustenance to the cornea and conjunctiva.
+Your French Bulldogs cornea is especially dependent on producing tears as a film for protection, offering lubrication, moisture, and sustenance to the cornea and conjunctiva.

 There are several reasons for dry eyes.
-The most prominent is the response of your Frenchies own immune response, that starts to attack the tear glands.
-It can end up destroying your Frenchies tear glands in the long run.
+The most prominent is the response of your Frenchies’ immune response, which starts to attack the tear glands.
+It can destroy your Frenchies’ tear glands in the long run.

-Some other causes of dry eyes include illness, injury or medicine.
-For certain cases, tear development is decreased as there is an issue with the nerves of the tear gland.
+Some other causes of dry eyes include illness, injury, or medicine.
+In certain cases, tear development is decreased as there is an issue with the nerves of the tear gland.